Quantum Calculi: differential forms and vector fields in noncommutative geometry: Summary

 \section{Summary}

-In this paper, we restudy in more detail, by using appropriate algebraic tools, the notion of noncommutative vector fields introduced in \cite{AB96,AB97} under the name of Cartan pairs.
-We pointed to asymmetric behavior of this notion: to each FOC one can associate a bimodule of right/left vector fields.
-However, reconstruction of FOC for a given left or right Cartan pair is not always possible.
+In this paper, we realized again in more detail, using appropriate algebraic tools, the studies of noncommutative vector fields proposed originally in \cite{AB96,AB97} under the name of Cartan pairs.
+We emphasized the asymmetric behavior of this notion: to each FOC one can associate a bimodule of right/left vector fields.
+However, in contrast to the classical case, reconstruction of the initial FOC from such obtained left or right Cartan pair is not always possible.
 We were focused on properties that are valid in the most general case.
 A more detailed study should take into account specific properties of modules and/or the ring $R$.
-For example, projective (resp. finitely generated) modules share most of the properties specific for vector spaces (resp. finite-dimensional).
+For example, projective (respectively, finitely generated) modules share most of the properties specific for vector spaces (respectively, finite-dimensional vector spaces).
 Also, so-called rings with perfect duality are easier to handle \cite{Kasch}.
-This can be investigated on a case by case basis.
+In general, they should be investigated on a case by case basis.

-A modern approach to this problem takes into account the braided structure of monoidal categories related to some quantum groups \cite{Paolo,Weber,Landi} (see also \cite{bmo92,Lychagin}).
+A modern approach to this problem takes into account the braided structure of monoidal categories related with some quasi-triangular Hopf algebras (quantum groups) \cite{Aschieri20,Weber,Landi} (see also earlier papers \cite{bmo92,Oz95,Lychagin}).
+These include also Woronowicz bicovariant calculi on Hopf modules (a.k.a Yetter-Drinfels modules) \cite{Woronowicz,Llena03,Peter96}.

-Higher-order quantum operators composed of quantum vector fields and multiplication operators are not yet properly described, see e.g. \cite{GMS05,GS09}.
-Also adopting the present framework to the category of Hilbert modules over (separable) $C^*$-algebras might be challenging \cite{Manoh17}.
+Higher-order quantum operators composed of quantum vector fields and their relationships with deformations of Weyl algebra are not yet properly described, see, e.g. \cite{Lunts97,GMS05,GS09,Lychagin}.
+Also adopting the present framework to the category of Hilbert modules over (separable) $C^*$-algebras might be challenging, e.g. \cite{Manoh17}.
 Those are interesting subjects for future investigations.

+Finally, let us remark that dualizing, in a category of the corresponding vector spaces, the scheme presented above one can obtain codifferential calculi on coalgebras as well as some co-Cartan pairs called vector cofields.
+These can be done by reversing all arrows in diagramatic definitions of all objects and mappings involved.
+For example, reversing arrows in the definition of a unital associative algebra one obtains a counital coassociative coalgebra (a coring).
+Particularly, the notion of (left or right) codual for bicomodules over coalgebra can be introduced as well \cite{AB99}.